 Compared with VLC Media Player, WinX DVD Ripper Platinum supports more types of DVDs, including DVD5, DVD9, DVD+R, DVD-R, DVD ROM, ISO image files, and even copy-protected DVDs.
 Aside from converting DVD to AVI and other video formats, it also rips audio from DVD in MP3 and AAC format.

-Since powered by Intel QSV and NVidia CUDA/NVEC hardware acceleration, the conversion of DVD to AVI in WinX can be completed in around 10 minutes.
-Like VideoProc, it also offers some simple but limited editing tools for the DVD video- trimming, cropping, and adding subtitles.
+Since powered by Intel QSV and NVIDIA CUDA/NVEC hardware acceleration, the conversion of DVD to AVI in WinX can be completed in around 10 minutes.
+Like VideoProc Converter, it also offers some simple but limited editing tools for the DVD video- trimming, cropping, and adding subtitles.